artsy/README/playbooks/support/scheduling.md

 Considerations when adding a new engineer:

 - You should aim to avoid pairings with two new engineers and you can place the engineer earlier in the rotation to avoid this.
 - **NOTE: If you add engineers anywhere other than the end of the rotation, the schedule of the engineers who have not completed their shifts will be modified, as the order of the participants matters.
-You should therefore update the affected engineers to avoid scheduling conflicts.**
+You should therefore update the affected engineers to avoid scheduling conflicts.
+You can message them something like:**
 - A new hire should be given 60 days after their start date to get the necessary context before having an on-call shift.
+If a new engineer's start date is withn 60 days of the current rotation ending, then you should delay adding them until the new rotation has started.
 - Check for an unbalanced number of rotation participants in rot-a vs rot-b.
 If staff locations result in one rotation having significantly fewer engineers, you should prioritize a balanced rotation schedule over Eastern Time Zone coverage.

-### Removing  Engineers
+## Removing  Engineers

 When an engineer leaves:

-- They will be replaced with a no-one placeholder in the schedule as part of the [off-boarding checklist](https://docs.google.com/document/d/10mmqkXnYVp0ZOmF5JwVPyxkzcyIN-rqO8prHgIi11lw/edit) and replaced with a no-one placeholder
+- They will be replaced with a no-one placeholder in the schedule as part of the [off-boarding checklist](https://docs.google.com/document/d/10mmqkXnYVp0ZOmF5JwVPyxkzcyIN-rqO8prHgIi11lw/edit).
 - The user’s manager will be asked (in #dev-managers) to override that shift with themselves.
 - Their Opsgenie user account will be deleted.